swiftlang/swift-evolution/proposals/0086-drop-foundation-ns.md

 ### Drop every `NS` in Foundation

 We considered simply dropping the prefix from all types.
 However, this would cause quite a few conflicts with standard library types.
 Also, although Foundation's framework boundary is an easy place to programmatically draw the line for the drop-prefix behavior, the reality is that Foundation has API that feels like it belongs to higher level frameworks as well.
 We believe this approach better identifies the best candidates for dropping the prefix.

-### Keep `NS` on future value types

-While it is tempting to consider leaving the `NS` prefix on some names to "leave room" for future types, we believe we can instead mitigate any issue of possible future conflict with a variety of techniques.
-There are clear benefits for this proposal today:

-* We have a consistent set of rules about which types keep the prefix and which ones drop it.
-* There is no requirement to attempt prediction of all potential future API.
-Even seemingly straightforward changes now may take on a different shape given future language improvements or lessons learned.
-* We believe the Foundation library and API adds real value today, and supports the goals outlined for the `corelibs` project.

-If, in the future, a time comes when we wish to introduce a new concept that may want to use an unprefixed Foundation name, we have many options available to us:

-* Code migration
-* Extend existing name with new API
-* Deprecation of existing name and replacement with new name
-* Use a different name

-We have used all of these techniques successfully in the past for Objective-C and Swift API.